Let me start of this post by saying that ALL THINGS LECHON is a favorite of daddydoodledoo a.k.a my husband.

 - 1 -2 tbsp brown sugar

 - ½ cup vinegar

 - Heat oil in a pot and sauté garlic and onion for a minute.

 - Add your lechon pieces, water, lechon sauce, soy sauce, brown sugar, peppercorn, and bay leaves.

 - Pour in the vinegar and don't stir.
-Bring to a boil before stirring.
+Bring to a boil and simmer for another 10 minutes before stirring.

 - Season with fish sauce and serve with lots of steamed rice.

 ♥ If you make this recipe, kindly snap a photo and tag @thepeachkitchen on Instagram (OR hashtag it #thepeachkitchen).
 I’d love to see what you cook!